 Recap / Asterix and Son

-As Asterix and Obelix get up one morning, Obelix tells Asterix that he dreamt the stork visited their village and left a baby on their doorstep by mistake.
-An amused Asterix tells Obelix he needs to have a talk with him about the facts of life... and exits their house to find a baby on their doorstep!
+volume sees Asterix and Obelix getting up one morning, as Obelix tells Asterix that he dreamt the stork visited their village and left a baby on their doorstep by mistake.
+An amused Asterix tells Obelix he needs to have a talk with him about the facts of life... and exits their house to find a baby on their doorstep

 The baby soon begins crying; Asterix suspects he's hungry.
 Obelix says he knows babies drink milk, and goes out to fetch... a cow.
 A put-upon Asterix milks the cow and then changes the baby's nappy while Obelix fetches a gourd with a teat in it to use in feeding the baby.
 Asterix leaves Obelix to feed the baby and reports its presence to Vitalstatistix, Getafix, and Cacofonix, who, with prodding from Impedimenta, start wondering if perhaps Asterix is the father.
 This is soon forgotten when the sound of terrified mooing accompanies Obelix' voice from their house; the gourd he used to feed the baby still had magic potion in it, and now the baby has superhuman strength and is using it to swing the cow around by its tail.